-On July 1, 2007, the Company adopted the provisions of Financial Accounting Standards Board ("FASB") Interpretation No. 48 ("FIN 48") - "Accounting for Uncertainty in Income Taxes - an interpretation of FASB Statement No. 109," which provides a financial statement recognition threshold and measurement attribute for a tax position taken or expected to be taken in a tax return.
+On July 1, 2007, the Company adopted the provisions of FIN 48, which provides a financial statement recognition threshold and measurement attribute for a tax position taken or expected to be taken in a tax return.
 Under FIN 48, the Company recognizes the tax benefit from an uncertain tax position only if it is more likely than not that the tax position will be sustained on examination by the taxing authorities, based upon the technical merits of the position.
 The tax benefits recognized in the financial statements from such a position should be measured based on the largest benefit that has a greater than 50% likelihood of being realized upon ultimate settlement.
+Also, under FIN 48, interest and penalties expense are recognized on the full amount of deferred benefits for uncertain tax positions.
+Our policy is to include interest and penalties related to unrecognized tax benefits in income tax expense.